jumpyjacko/resentral_flutter/README.md

 Keep in mind that this is an app designed and programmed by a student who is a 100% self taught software developer.

 ## Where is it right now?
-It's in a working state, just go to the `releases` page and download the latest releaes.
+It's in a working state, just go to the `releases` page and download the latest releaese.
 Other than that, not done, very not done.